transdigiware/blockchain/howto/ibp-console-build-network.md

 Perform the following steps from your console:

 1. Navigate to the **Channels** tab.
 2. Click **Create channel**.
-A side panel will open.
-3. Give the channel a **name**, `channel1`.
-4. Select `Ordering Service` from the drop-down list.
+The create channel panel will open.
+From here, you will perform all of the steps to create your channel.
+3. On the **Prerequisites** screen, you can decide whether or not you want to specify any **Advanced channel configuration** options.
+For more information about these options, see [Advanced channel deployment and management](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern).
+For the purposes of this tutorial, we'll assume you don't want to specify any advanced channel configuration options, so click **Next**.
+4. On the **Channel details** page, give your channel a name and specify the ordering service the channel will be hosted on.
+In this tutorial, our channel is called `channel1` while the ordering service is called `Ordering Service`.
+Note: you will not be able to change the channel name or the ordering service it is hosted on later.
+Click **Next**.
-5. Choose the **Organizations** who will be a part of this channel.
+5. On the **Organizations** page, select the organizations that will be part of this channel.
 As we have only created one organization, this will be `Org1 MSP (org1msp)`.
-Make this organization an **Operator**.
-Note: do not use the `Ordering Service MSP` here.
+After clicking **Add**, you can assign the organization a role on the channel.
+Because each channel must have at least one operator, make `Org1 MSP (org1msp)` an **Operator**.
-6. Choose a **Channel update policy** for the channel.
+6. Next, choose a **Channel update policy** for the channel.
 This is the policy that will dictate how many organizations will have to approve updates to the channel configuration.
-As this tutorial only involves creating a single organization, this policy should be `1 out of 1`.
+Because this tutorial only involves creating a single organization, this policy should be `1 out of 1`.
 As you add organizations to the channel, you should change this policy to reflect the needs of your use case.
-A sensible standard is to use a majority of organizations.
+A sensible standard in a five organization channel is to use a majority of organizations.
 For example, `3 out of 5`.
-7. Specify any **Access control** limitations you want to make.
-Note: this is an **advanced option**.
-If you set the access to a resource to a particular organization, it will restrict access to that resource for every other organization in the channel.
-For example, if the default access to a particular resource is the `Readers` of all organizations, and that access is changed to the `Admin` of `Org1`, then **only** the admin of Org1 will have access to that resource.
-Because access to certain resources is fundamental to the smooth operation of a channel, it is highly recommended to make access control decisions carefully.
-If you decide to limit access to a resource, make sure that the access to that resource is added, as needed, for each organization.
-8. Select the **Channel creator organization**.
+7. On the next page, select the **Channel creator organization**.
 Because the console allows multiple organizations to be owned by a single user, it is necessary to specify which organization is creating the channel.
 Because this tutorial is limited to the creation of a single organization, choose `Org1 MSP (org1msp)` from the drop-down list.
 Likewise, choose `Org1 MSP Admin` as the identity submitting the channel creation request.
+8. On the **Review channel information** page, make sure you have entered the correct values in the correct fields.
+If a required field is missing, you will see an error notification relating to the field or value that must be corrected.

-When you are ready, click **Create channel**.
+When you are ready, click **Finish**.
 You will be taken back to the **Channels** tab and you can see a pending tile of the channel that you just created.

 **Task: Create a channel**